 You can create a quote template with software like Microsoft Excel, Google Sheets, or other productivity tools, but many business owners decide to use free templates and software made specifically for creating quotes.
 Whatever tool you choose, you’ll simply select a template, then input all the necessary information.

 Tons of free quote software are available to businesses.
 A quote template will help you organize your information while allowing you to integrate other apps and tools, like CRM software, so you can further customize your quotes for each client.

 Here are a few popular and free quote software programs:

 There are also more robust paid tools, like Dubsado and HoneyBook, which serve as all-in-one business management solutions for managing important documents, including quotes and proposals, contracts, invoices, and project reports.

 Most businesses send quotes by email, but some print them out and present them to clients in person.
-If you're sending a manually created quote template, you can download it as a PDF and email it as an attachment to your prospective client.
-If you use a software program to create your quote, you typically have the option to send it directly through the software or download it as a PDF to send by email.
+If you’re sending a manually created quote template, you can download it as a PDF and email it as an attachment to your prospective client.
+If you use a software program to create your quote, you typically can send it directly through the software or download it as a PDF to send by email.

-Make sure to send your quote shortly after you speak with the potential client, as most prospects are considering multiple options in this phase.
-If you wait too long to send your quote, you might miss the opportunity.
+Ensure to send your quote shortly after you speak with the potential client, as most prospects are considering multiple options in this phase.
+You might miss the opportunity if you wait too long to send your quote.